Periodontitis Treatment: Symptoms & Causes, Its Stages

 Visit your dentist or dental hygienist regularly every six to 12 months.
 A dental examination is important as it prevents future dental problems, treats tooth cavities thus saving the tooth and instructs about dental cleaning habits.

-To determine whether you have periodontitis and how severe it is, your dentist may do the below things or advise a certain tests.
+To determine whether you have periodontitis and how severe it is, your dentist may do the below things or advise a certain test.

-• The dentist will enquire about the medical history (any previous dental treatment), eating habits, and medications to identify any contributing factors causing teeth diseases
+• The dentist will inquire about your medical background, past treatments, dietary habits, and medications to identify any factors contributing to dental issues.

 Treatment